cbwheele/Interconnected_Robot_Network/README.md

 - Control using python script
 - Turn off all robots and put everything away

+Please refer to the User Guide PDF in this repo for more information about how to use this project.

 We hope you enjoy using the Interconnected Robot Network!